immannan/elasticsearch/md/Lab_4.md

 Terms aggregation is very useful for generating data for pie charts or bar charts, where we may want to analyze the relative counts of string typed fields in a set of documents.
-In Lab 7, [*Visualizing Data with Kibana*], you will learn that Kibana terms aggregation is useful for generating pie and bar charts.
+In Lab 7, you will learn that Kibana terms aggregation is useful for generating pie and bar charts.

 Next, we will look at how to do bucketing on `numerical` types of fields.

-### Bucketing on numerical data

-Another common scenario is when we want to segment or slice the data into various buckets, based on a numerical field.
-For example, we may want to slice the product data by different price ranges, such as up to \$10, \$10 to \$50, \$50 to \$100, and so on.
-You may want to segment the data by age group, employee count, and so on.

-We will look at the following aggregations in this section:

--   Histogram aggregation
--   Range aggregation

 #### Histogram aggregation

-Histogram aggregation can slice the data into different buckets based on one numerical field.
-The range of each slice, also called the interval, can be specified in the input of the query.

 Here, we have some records of network traffic usage data.
 The `usage` field tells us about the number of bytes that are